MMP for Enriques pairs and singular Enriques varieties: Enriques varieties

-is an irreducible Enriques variety, singular along the image of $\widetilde{F(C)}$; in fact, it follows from the Reid--Sheperd-Barron--Tai criterion for quotient singularities that $\widetilde{Y}$ has strictly klt singularities, see \cite[\S 6.2.1]{BCS24}, so it is uniruled.
-Similarly,
+see \cite[Proposition 5.4]{BCS24} and \autoref{rem:fundamental_group_PEV}(ii), which is singular along the image of $\widetilde{F(C)}$ in $\widetilde{Y}$.
+In fact, it follows from the Reid--Shepherd-Barron--Tai criterion for quotient singularities that $\widetilde{Y}$ has klt but not canonical singularities, see \cite[\S 6.2.1]{BCS24}, so it is uniruled.
+Similarly, the quotient